 Global demand for food and fuel is rising, and the push and pull for resources has serious ramiﬁcations for all of us.
 We all eat, so we all have a stake in how our food is produced.
 We examine issues like climate change, food safety, biofuel production, animal welfare, water quality, and sustainability with in-depth and unbiased reporting.
 See a list of the journalism awards we've won.

 HOW WE REPORT

 Most Harvest Public Media stories begin with radio — regular reports are aired on our member stations in the Midwest.
-But Harvest also explores issues through online analyses, television documentaries and features, podcasts, photography, video, blogs and social networking.
+Harvest also explores issues through online analyses, television documentaries, video, and on social media.
 We are committed to the highest journalistic standards.
 Click here to read our ethics policy.